TanYiQing/Post-Disaster-Control-Center-System-with-Telegram-Bot/README.md

 ## Conclusion

-Ninja Aid is a centralized system that helps penghulu to quickly view the list of victims.
-The system not only quickly helps penghulu know if the victim is being helped, but also avoids wasting resources.
+<p align="justify">Ninja Aid is a centralized system that helps penghulu to quickly view the list of victims.
+The system not only quickly
+helps penghulu know if the victim is being helped, but also avoids wasting resources.
 Victim information and assistance records can help penghulu track those records faster.
-In addition, victims can also apply for help online, saving effort and time compared to traditional application methods.
+In addition, victims can also apply for help online, saving effort and time compared to traditional application methods.</p>

 ## Youtube Presentation